-Part 1 deals with the general powers and duties of the Minister.
-The Minister must develop a policy for forests and their management and may, amongst other things- assign and withdraw duties;
+Part I deals with the general powers and duties of the Minister.
+The Minister must 5 develop a policy for forests and their management and may, amongst other things-

+- assign and withdraw duties;

-delegate certain powers and duties to officials in the Department;
+- delegate certain po wers and duties to officials in the Department;

-expropriate property for forestry;
+- expropriate property for forestry;

-reserve State fund for forestry;
+- reserve State land for forestry;

-make regulations.
+- make regulations.